faramer86/WOTParser/README.md

 # WOTParser
-This repositore is store parser for The Wheel of Time wikipedia.
+This repository contains parser for The Wheel of Time wikipedia.
 For more details, look at Medium article.